brian-mann/rails-generators/readme.md

 * Override Marionette Renderer for JST Eco files
 * Create Base Entities for Models and Collections
 * Create a Base Controller for automating regions and cleanup
-* Create Base views for view/itemview/layout/collectionview/compositeview
+* Create Base Views for view / itemview / layout / collectionview / compositeview

 #### Create Marionette Modules